yuman959/100-days-of-code/log.md

 **Thoughts**  Definitely takes a lot less time to figure this one out.
 Need to work on code efficiency;
 **Link(s) to work** https://codepen.io/yuman959/pen/wdXMgj

-## Day 16: May 16 2017
+## Day 17: May 16 2017

 **Today's Progress**: Finished Twitch API

 **Thoughts**  Gitter is super helpful when I'm stuck.
-Lucky to have a community to support me!!! <3 **Link(s) to work** http://codepen.io/yuman959/pen/wdXMgj?editors=1010
+Lucky to have a community to support me!!! <3.
+Need to optimize my code when I have more time in future.
+**Link(s) to work** http://codepen.io/yuman959/pen/wdXMgj?editors=1010

+## Day 18: July 4 2017

+**Today's Progress**: Get stuck on Roman Numeral Converter for a while now...

+**Thoughts**  Had trouble establishing a reference table.
+Figure out array is the best way for that purpose.
+Now need to work on the logic to construct the roman numerals out of a number
+**Link(s) to work**